Well, I wish I had a nickel for every time a client has shown up to work on a speech and not known these basic things:

 That’s the bottom line.
 And you can’t do your best without knowing what “somebody” and “something” means in this particular case.

-So before you accept an invitation to speak — even if your boss is “inviting,” and the invitation is really an order — try to get answers to the following questions:
+So before you accept an invitation to speak — or as soon after you’ve accepted as possible! — try to get answers to the following questions:

 - What are the date, time, place, and name of the event?